 Have an activity, or you’ll get bored and do drugs.

-So we all grew up and got high with our teammates instead.
-While my brothers excelled in baseball, I was being signed up for a youth theater production of Romeo & Juliet against my will in the fear I wouldn’t be able to memorize all those lines.
+So we did our activities and discovered drugs with our teammates.
+While my brothers excelled in baseball, my parents signed me up for a youth theater production of Romeo & Juliet against my will in the fear I wouldn’t be able to memorize all those lines.
 I had five.
 I haven’t forgotten them.

-Flash forward to 2011 when I’m moving to New York to do earn my MFA from Columbia University in Acting.
+Flash forward to 2011 when I’m moving to New York to do earn my MFA from Columbia University in acting because all of my favorite actors were trained in New York.
 Since then, I’ve created any way I can.
-I’m a co-owner and producer with Blackbox Productions, an Edward Albee Fellow and writer.
-My strong belief is that waiting for a job is not an excuse to not to create something.
+I’m a co-owner and producer with Blackbox Productions, an Edward Albee Fellow and writer, and a photographer.